 - i.
-If the applicant has no other debt, the Agency's Authorized Representative must verify this. - ii.
-The applicant must submit a schedule of all debt secured by the PRF, along with a copy of each relevant debt document.
-This schedule will be an exhibit to the CWSRF financing agreement and will rank existing debt according to priority in relation to the proposed CWSRF debt (senior, parity, or subordinate).
+If the applicant has no other material debt, the Agency's Authorized Representative must verify this. - ii.
+The applicant must submit a schedule of all material debt (e.g. secured by the PRF or the System), along with a copy of each relevant debt document.
+This schedule will be an exhibit to the CWSRF financing agreement and will rank existing debt according to priority in relation to the proposed CWSRF debt (senior, parity, or subordinate tier).